 The two of them inherit a crumbling piece of real estate literally on Wall Street, which at the time of this story has just lost its nimbus, as traders no longer need to leave their suburban homes in order to go to work.
 This abrupt shift in center of gravity serves beautifully as a parable to what Ullman is probably one of the first to observe; the fact that it starting to matter less and less where you operate from, a phenomenon that she thinks of as “virtualisation of life itself”, a condition that is not without its challenges:

 Living a virtual life is an art.
 Like all arts, virtuality is neither consistent nor reliable.
 It takes a certain firmness of will, and a measure of inspiration, to get up each and every day and make up your existence from scratch.
-As every artist knows, evert writer and homebound mother, if you are not careful, your day — without boundaries as it is — can just leak away.
+As every artist knows, every writer and homebound mother, if you are not careful, your day — without boundaries as it is — can just leak away.
 Sundown can find all your efforts puddled around you, everything underway, nothing accomplished.

 The writer constantly shifts focus back and forth between the safe and ordered microcosm of code, and the social and cultural impact of the systems she helps build.
-Perhaps it’s her background as a political activist in a fringe Marxist group that does this to her (the activism in its turn a reaction to the business empire her Jewish father has been busy building).
+Perhaps it’s her background as a political activist in a fringe Marxist group that does this to her (the activism in its turn a reaction to the business empire her father has been busy building).
 Perhaps it’s simply the fact that she never really saw herself as meant to become a programmer.
 Whatever her reasons, it’s a rich pleasure to listen in on the non-stop moral conversation she’s having with herself about what technology does to us.

 I’ll close with a final favourite paragraph.
 To put it in context, Ullman is in charge of developing the first system that allows AIDS patients to be tracked from one care-giver to another in the state of California.
 The system is coming along nicely until the point where the developers are confronted with end-users; “those contemptible, oblivious people who just want to use the stuff we write and don’t care how we did it.”
 We feel the instinct to retreat back into the comfort of the code, as the writer puts it: